Jonish99/pands-project2021/README.md

 import seaborn as sns
 import matplotlib.pyplot as plt
 ```

-pandas is a python library that assists data manipulation and handling throug data structures.
+*pandas* is a python library that assists data manipulation and handling throug data structures.
 In this program, pandas data frames are the primary data handling data structure.

-combinations from itertools, is a small utility used in this program to create a array of pair values.
+*combinations* from itertools, is a small utility used in this program to create a array of pair values.
 Used in the program to determine the correct combination of variable pairs when producing scatter plots.

-seaborn is a data visualisation python library based on matplotlib but generates more visually appealing visualisations and is better integrated with pandas for dataframe handling.
+*seaborn* is a data visualisation python library based on matplotlib but generates more visually appealing visualisations and is better integrated with pandas for dataframe handling.
 In this program it generates all of the visualisations.
 (Misal 2021)

-matplotlib is also data visualisation python library, in the program code it seemingly only deals with the output of visualisation
+*matplotlib* is also a data visualisation python library.

+Files created by the program are saved in the same directory as the program.

 The program creates a default color pallete for seaborn to use throught out the program.
 ```python
 IrisPallette=['red','green','blue']
 ```

-Additional two tuples are created, one containing the variable names, the other the species/class names from the Iris data set.
+Two tuples are created, one containing the variable names, the other the species/class names from the Iris data set.
+These are used by various functions within the program.
 ```python
 attributes  =('Sepal Length(cm)','Sepal Width(cm)','Petal Length(cm)','Petal Width(cm)')
 species = ('Iris-setosa','Iris-versicolor','Iris-virginica')